 No regrets at all.
 I’m so happy even to have gone through the changes because it all makes you richer, all the different experiences and all those failures.
 Not getting the sports marketing job that I thought I really wanted—all those disappointments and failures actually help you find your trajectory.
 So, no, definitely no regrets.

-What advice do you have for other women who want to brand out and make a change in their lives like you have?
+What advice do you have for other women who want to branch out and make a change in their lives like you have?

 Just go for it.
 I mean that sounds so cliché, but listen to yourself, listen to your inner voice and embrace the unknown.
 I love that advice.
 Just to be in the moment sometimes and don’t think too much.
 Embrace the unknown and believe that you’re in the right place too.
 Even if you’re in a place where it doesn’t feel right, that’s serving a purpose.
 I think inside we know when the right time is to do something.